on this page

 The general medical rules are:

-- your condition will last more than 2 years
+- your condition is likely to persist for more than 2 years

-- your condition is fully diagnosed, treated and stabilised
+- your condition is diagnosed, reasonably treated and stabilised

 - you have an impairment rating of 20 points or more

 - you meet Program of Support rules, if these apply to you

 - your condition will stop you working at least 15 hours a week in the next 2 years.

 If you meet all of these rules, you may be able to get DSP.